pajacobs-ghub/pico2-TCD1304-reader/README.md

 Once the Pico2 receives this command, it waits for a suitable point in time when the voltages from the pixels are about to be clocked out and then samples the output pin at 500k samples/s for a little under 8 milliseconds.
 The overall time depends on just when the Pico2 starts looking at the clocking signals.
 Since the PIC18F16Q41 driver MCU is running independently and continuously clocking the TCD1304 with SH, ICG and a 2MHz master clock, the Pico2 has to watch and wait for a rising edge of the ICG signal.
-On completion of converting the voltages to numbers in the array, the Pico2 computes a couple of stats and reports them as its (single-line) response.
+On completion of converting the voltages to numbers in the array, the Pico2 computes the mean, standard deviation and the time (in microseconds) to collect the data and reports those stats as its (single-line) response.

 The `r` command tells the Pico2 to report the numbers (pixel data) that it has stored in that array.